-TPFM is a private British Columbia corporation incorporated on October 3, 2012 for the purpose of administering the Program.
-TPFM is owned by Java Holdings Ltd. (controlled by Ayaz Virani) as to 50.5%, Alliance Advantage Holdings Inc. (controlled by Christopher Jimenez) as to 29.5%, and 638070 Alberta Ltd. (controlled by Tim Walsh) as to 20%.
-See Item 2.2.4 Related Party Matters.
+TPFM is a private British Columbia corporation incorporated on October 3, 2012 for the purpose of administering the Program, and to manage the business and affairs of the Corporation.
+TPFM is a wholly-owned subsidiary of MLI.
+See Item 2.2.3 Related Party Matters.